biniamsea2/aboutme/README.md

 ------------------

 ###### Tutor | September 2019 - Present
-* Assisted college students in their understanding of web development concepts using HTML, CSS, vanilla JavaScript.
+* Assisted college students in their understanding of web development concepts using HTML, CSS, and vanilla JavaScript.
-* Helped students through debugging their code to provide greater understanding with applications they are working on.
+* Helped students debug their code to provide greater knowledge of their codebase and reasons for error.
 * Explained complex computer science algorithm concepts.
 * Reviewed student projects and provided feedback where needed.